 In the case that your former spouse has a legitimate reason for not being able to comply with the terms of your alimony agreement, you may wish to formalize this understanding through an alimony modification petition.
-Such a court motion will ensure that both parties are aware of their updated obligations in terms of alimony, and protect party’s from alimony enforcement motions when they have a legitimate reason for being unable to adhere to the existing alimony agreement.
+Such a court motion will ensure that both parties are aware of their updated obligations in terms of alimony, and protect parties from alimony enforcement motions when they have a legitimate reason for being unable to adhere to the existing alimony agreement.

 Alimony Enforcement Motions Attorneys

-On the other hand, if your spouse has no legitimate reason for not complying with the terms of your alimony agreement, and refuse to cooperate or communicate regarding the matter, you and your spousal support lawyer may instead wish to file a motion for alimony enforcement with the courts.
+On the other hand, if your spouse has no legitimate reason for not complying with the terms of your alimony agreement, and refuses to cooperate or communicate regarding the matter, you and your spousal support lawyer may instead wish to file a motion for alimony enforcement with the courts.

-In these situations, the courts have a variety of options at their disposal in order to enforce the terms of your existing alimony agreement, and which one(s) they choose to pursue depends upon their own opinion, the arguments of your attorney, and any history of non-compliance of your former spouse.
+In these situations, the courts have a variety of options at their disposal to enforce the terms of your existing alimony agreement, and which one(s) they choose to pursue depends upon their own opinion, the arguments of your attorney, and any history of non-compliance of your former spouse.
 These potential actions can be: